-- 3 To ensure High Availability has stopped cleanly, run gabconfig -a.
-In the output of the commans, check that Port h is not present. - 4 If the I/O fencing driver vxfen is already running, stop the I/O fencing driver.
+In the output of the commands, check that Port h is not present.

+If the I/O fencing driver vxfen is already running, stop the I/O fencing driver.

-Make a backup of the main.cf file on all the nodes:
+5 Make a backup of the main.cf file on all the nodes:

 '''

 cd /etc/VRTSvcs/conf/config

-cp main.cf main.orig

 '''